nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 Step 2.
 The user executes `list class` command to list the class groups in the `TAssist`.
 The `list` command implementation is detailed below in the List Feature section.

 Step 3.
-The user executes `list students c/1` command to list all the students in the class group with ID 1.
+The user executes `list students c/1` command to list all the students in the class group with index 1.

 Step 4.
-The user executes `mark attend c/1 w/3 s/1,2,3,4,5,6` to mark attendance for a lesson which belongs to a class group with ID 1 and occurs in week 3.
+The user executes `mark attend c/1 w/3 s/1,2,3,4,5,6` to mark attendance for a lesson which belongs to a class group with index 1 and occurs in week 3.
 Students with indexes 1,2,3,4,5, and 6 are marked as having attended.
 The `mark` command also calls `MarkCommandParser#parse()`, which parses the input and returns a successful/unsuccessful message.

 ![MarkUnmarkState1](images/MarkUnmarkState1.png)